weaviate/weaviate-io/developers/weaviate/api/graphql/get.md

       }
     ) {
       _additional {
-        id  # An identifier for the group in this search group {
+        group {
-          id  # UUID of the group (if one exists) groupedBy  # Properties grouped by
+          id  # An identifier for the group in this search groupedBy  # Properties grouped by
           count  # Count of objects in this group maxDistance  # Maximum distance from the group to the query vector